Written For ParentCircle Website new design update

 Often in the fight between parents, children are the losers.
-This article explores the dangerous impacts parental fights have on the mental wellness of the children.
+This article explores the dangerous impact of parental fights on children and offers tips to handle fights constructively.

-Not just Ravi, there are many such children who live in a similar familial environment.
+Not just Ravi, many such children live in a similar familial environment.

-Fighting is an impulse-driven activity, and is loaded with intense feelings and emotions.
-The human brain is wired such that we find it difficult to differentiate the right from the wrong during an aroused state.
-A similar situation arises when parents are engaged in a fight.
-While engaged in a fight, parents are unable to comprehend the impact their actions may have on their children.
+Fighting is an impulse-driven activity and is loaded with intense feelings and emotions.
+The human brain is wired such that we find it difficult to differentiate right from wrong during an aroused state.
+A similar situation arises when parents engaged in a fight are unable to comprehend the impact their actions may have on their children.
 Most fights among parents are a result of failure to resolve conflicts and disagreements, or the lack of compatibility.
-Even parents who are intelligent, love each other, and appear well-adjusted ‘outside the home environment’ engage in fights.
+Even parents who are intelligent, love each other, and appear well-adjusted 'outside the home environment' engage in fights.

 The human mind is sensitive to the interaction between caretakers, especially during infancy and early childhood.
 By engaging in a quarrel after showering their children with love and affection, parents end up sending contradictory information to them.